International Student and Scholar Services

 - Original signature and date

 - Academic Difficulties

-- The student must provide a written statement from the student's professor/s describing the circumstances and the course/s to be dropped/withdrawn
+- The academic advisor will be required to provide a written statement describing the circumstances, as well as confirmation of the course/s to be dropped/withdrawn.

 - Completion of Course of Study